CadenMilne04/VersionControlLab/README.md

 ## How to Use:

-Follow the prompts, enter correct data types.
+Follow the prompts and enter correct data types.
+Please note: if you do not enter words when words are asked for, and an integer when an integer is asked for, the program will break and raise an error.

 ## Why We Chose: